JieZheng-ShanghaiTech/TMELand/README.md

 ### Launch

-You can launch TMELand in the terminal after finish installation.
+You can launch TMELand in the command prompt (Windows) or terminal (Unix) after finish installation.

 For Windows:
 ```
-$ python ./MainPage.py
+> python ./MainPage.py
 ```

 For Ubuntu: